lsst-sqre/nublado/docs/user-guide/testing.rst

 Injecting delays
 ----------------

-There are two ways to inject delays into the mock to simulate how long it takes Nublado operations to take on a real cluster:
+There are three ways to inject delays into the mock to simulate how long it takes Nublado operations to take on a real cluster:

 `MockJupyter.set_delete_delay`
     Wait this long before deleting the lab.
     The lab will be fully delated if at least this long has passed and the client makes a call to the API endpoint listing running labs (called by `NubladoClient.is_lab_stopped`).

 `MockJupyter.set_spawn_delay`
     Pause for this long before returning success from the spawn progress route.

+`MockJupyter.register_python_result` (``delay`` parameter)
+    Pause for this long before returning the registered code execution results.
+    This can be used to test execution timeout handling.

 Testing Jupyter errors
 ----------------------